 I was recently asked to write a piece for a journal about my hometown from the perspective of an emigrant, looking back.
 Thinking about this, my mind immediately returned to some vivid memories, a series of notable events that converged in my childhood.
 The nature of memory is such that all of these events have resided together in my mind as one day.
 The memories centre on a day there was a chemical leak from the Hygeia chemical plant into the River Corrib.
 St. Patrick’s National School stands next to the river, just over O’Brien’s Bridge, and the stink, akin to potent, rotten eggs, was worst in the boys toilets, I recall.
 In those days, we lined up furtively in the schoolyard each morning, while the school band played the national anthem, sometimes with the Irish flag raised only to half mast because of yet another atrocity in the North.

 The murder of the Miami Showband was a particularly shocking episode in that ugly history.
 1975 was a bad year for sectarian violence, following on from the Dublin and Monaghan car bombings of the previous, bloody year (months later, 11 Protestants, on their way to work, were murdered as an act of retaliation … and so Northern Ireland went in those dark days).
 One, bright August morning, the Feast of the Assumption, walking into town with my father, on our way to mass, we came across the aftermath of an IRA bank robbery.
 The bloodied, lifeless body of local man, Jerome O’Connor lay on the pavement.
 The massacre of the Miami Showband and the murder of O’Connor took place just two weeks apart, and both during the summer (end of July, middle of August), when school was not in session, but both have become inextricably linked in my memory and connected to the day the river was contaminated and two boys fainted.
-Do we construct our own memories in the same way we are told students construct their own meaning, I wonder?

 The poetic license used – for this is a poem, not a biography – brings a collection of spectral memories and youthful ghosts together.
-Fellow classmate and friend, Michael O’Reilly, died, not many years later, following a tragic incident at Seapoint Ballroom while he was still a schoolboy.
+Fellow classmate and good friend, Michael O’Reilly, died, not many years later, following a tragic incident at Seapoint Ballroom while he was still a schoolboy.
 Barman, Mick Carr, another colourful character in my young life, died suddenly from a heart attack not long after this, leaving a young family behind.
 Meetings with Cyril Mahoney, one of my favourite teachers, were always an odd event as he had also taught my father and thought the world of him.
 Years later, after an Arts Festival reading in Nun’s Island, novelist, John McGahern informed me that he had met my father during his fleeting student days in Galway and had, in fact, briefly described his brother, my uncle, James, in his first novel, The Dark.

 “A steady job has a lot to be said for it.
 He might waste years at the University and not do as good at the heel of the hunt.
 Drinking and dancing is what some of them I see are best qualified for on leaving here,” a little man in a tweed suit, spectacles on his nose, who was in the Goods Store of the railway station, voiced.